Saturday, January 24, 2026

 April invites curiosity and growth

-Rather than rushing to “do events,” this month invites us to pause, notice, and explore the world with fresh eyes — through stories, conversations, and simple connections.
+Rather than rushing to check off events or activities, this month invites us to pause, notice, and explore — through stories, conversations, and simple hands-on experiences.

 Meaningful Moments in April